 Andrea spent almost a decade as a classroom teacher and department head in Social Studies and English before returning to higher education as a teacher educator.
 She is a recipient of the Faculty of Education's Sessional and Lecturer Teaching Award, as well as the UBC Alma Mater Society Just Desserts Award.
 Her research interests lie in Threshold Concepts in the Scholarship of Teaching and Learning.
 Currently, she is a lecturer in Social Studies Education and a member of the instructional team for the International Faculty SoTL Leadership Program: UBC Certificate on Curriculum and Pedagogy in Higher Education.
 Andrea received her Ph.D. in Curriculum Studies from the University of British Columbia.

-I am a science and teacher educator.
+I am a science, biology and teacher educator.
 My teaching and research interests include Science Education, Outdoor Education and learning, collaborative teacher inquiry, and teacher education.
 My research focuses on equipping teachers (both pre- and in-service teachers) with innovative pedagogical tools to support learning, both for science learners and beyond the domains of science.
 My research program is further constituted by the following emphases: